The Difference between Cold and Flu

 Sneezing a lot?

 Well, not always.
-In fact, there are plenty of cases where symptoms persist for days, even weeks and only get worse.
-Those people did not have the common cold, but actually the Influenza virus, more commonly known as the flu.
+In fact, there are plenty of cases where symptoms persist for days, even weeks, and only get worse.
+Those people did not have a common cold, but actually the Influenza virus, more commonly known as the flu.

 The two have similar symptoms so it is easy to mistake one for the other.
 However, while colds are nothing serious, the flu is responsible for a lot of deaths each year.
 Knowing the difference can help you protect the ones around you.

 How to Tell the Difference: Cold vs Flu

 The best way to tell the difference between a cold and the flu is to know the symptoms.

 It is very rare to have a fever when you have a cold.